larq/compute-engine/docs/index.md

   TensorFlow provides a smooth end-to-end training and deployment experience.
 - LCE enables high performance, on-device machine learning inference by providing hand-optimized kernels and network level optimizations for BNN models.
-- LCE supports mobile and embedded platforms such as ARM64 (with NEON) on Android, Raspberry Pi and Linux.
+- LCE currently supports ARM64-based mobile platforms such Android phones and the Raspberry Pi.
 - Thread parallelism support in LCE is essential for modern mobile devices with multi-core CPUs.
 - A collection of Larq pre-trained BNN models for common machine learning tasks